ccccmark/hollow_memories/README.md

 - The `-S` flag is used to sort video and audio formats to use from first to last order.
 It is has a lot of options that you can read about [here](https://github.com/yt-dlp/yt-dlp#sorting-formats).

-> It is recommended to use `-S "proto,codec:av01:m4a"` as it fixes issues with broken video downloading and playback, [see here](#the-video-file-is-corrupted)
+> It is recommended to use `-S quality,res,fps,proto,codec:vp9.2` as it fixes issues with broken video downloading and playback, [see here](#i-get-a-conversion-failed-error-from-ffmpeg)

 - The flags can be combined to form a single command.
 Example: